mrkirby153/KirBot/docs/docs/panel/commands.md

 **Note:** Leading and trailing whitespace will be removed in the prefix.

+### Silent Fail
+By default, KirBot sends a message alerting when a user attempts to run a command they don't have permission to run.
+By enabling this toggle, that message will be suppressed and commands will fail silently if the user doesn't have permission to perform the command

 ## Custom Commands
 KirBot supports custom commands and these can be configured using the table below.